rahulbarna00/Login-Register-Form/README.md

-# Login-Register-Form
+# Login-Form

-This is a simple Login and Register Page Using HTML CSS and JavaScript
+This is a login Form Using java as backend (Spring Framework) and React js as Frontend